 Let's start with the waterfall.
 The Galeras volcano is probably the only thing higher than this extremely high-elevation farm around here.
 It's the Galera mountain water that keeps Melo's farm green, lush, and Edenic.
 That same water fills Melo's fermentation tanks, which Melo won't let anyone else touch.

 We'd say that he likes to do his own dirty work, but his processing is actually incredibly clean.
 He just has his own ideas about the way a coffee farm should be run.
 And he prefers to be the person doing it.

-Melo can't do everything himself.
-He hires three- or four-dozen people to help with the harvest at rates near double typical Colombian picking prices, and includes their bus fare in the deal.
+Nonetheless, even Lucas Melo can't do everything himself.
+When harvest comes, he hires three- or four-dozen people at rates near double typical Colombian picking prices.
+Oh, and he includes their round trip bus fare in the deal.
 It's a semi-annual boon to the local indigenous economy.